Frequently asked questions

 Identifying information collected may be used by and disclosed to employees, contractors, agents, and others authorized by the CFPB to receive this information to assist in related activities.
 It may also be disclosed:

-• To the Department of Justice, a court, an adjudicative body or administrative tribunal, or a party in litigation
+• to a member of Congress; to the Department of Justice, a court, an adjudicative body or administrative tribunal, or a party in litigation; and

 Back To Top